-If you sell on a Marketplace facilitator such as Amazon, as you know, they now collect and remit sales tax in over 47 Marketplace nexus states (includes D.C. and Alaska at the local level).
-Missouri will add marketplace nexus by January 2022.
+If you sell on a Marketplace facilitator such as Amazon, as you know, they now collect and remit sales tax in over 47 Marketplace nexus states (including D.C. and Alaska at the local level).
+Missouri will add marketplace nexus by January 2023.

 An updated whitepaper was produced in the recent MTC.gov meeting, making recommendations to state legislators and tax agencies considering such laws or amendments during their 2020 legislative sessions.